Victoria 3: Gameplay

-Victoria 3 spans world history leading up to, during and following its namesake, the Victorian Era, from 1836 to 1936, and allows the player to control any one of over 100 countries that existed during that time period.
+Victoria 3 spans world history leading up to, during and following its namesake, the Victorian era, from 1836 to 1936, and allows the player to control any one of over 100 countries that existed during that time period.
 The game, however, does not allow players to control all regions in the game, as many of these are made up of what the game calls "decentralized nations", that typically represent regions inhabited by tribes lacking a central government.

-The game focuses on politics, demographics and economic development, with gameplay focusing on appealing to and appeasing interest groups, who represent various social groups with different ideologies such as the Devout, Industrialists, and Rural Folk to name a few.
+The game focuses on politics, demographics, and economic development, with gameplay focusing on appealing to and appeasing interest groups, who represent various social groups with different ideologies such as the Devout, Industrialists, and Rural Folk to name a few.
 The game presents a Marxist view of history as political affiliation is based on economic status, with designer Mikael Andersson stating, "It's no secret that Victoria 3 is in many ways the Historical Materialism Simulator."

 Though it can be considered a sandbox title, the main goal of the game is to modernize the controlled nation through industrialization.
 This is achieved chiefly through building mines and factories throughout the player's nation and increasing the capacity for construction.
 Supplemental mechanics towards this goal include trading on the world market, researching important technologies such as the Atmospheric Engine, and introducing liberal laws such as Free Trade and Laissez-Faire.

 Another system in the game is Diplomatic Plays, which borrows heavily from Victoria IIs crisis system.
 When attempting to force other countries to concede land or open markets, players will present a target country with a demand detailing what they desire, which will result in the target country having the opportunity to demand concessions from the aggressor.
 Following this exchange of demands, a timer will begin counting down as both sides have a chance to mobilize troops and attract potential allies by offering spoils or obligations.
 If no diplomatic resolution is reached before the timer runs out, war will be declared.
 Designer Mikael Andersson explained that this system was designed with the intent to tone down the role of warfare by making diplomacy equally as capable.
 The aforementioned decentralized nations, however, cannot be targeted by diplomatic plays and are primarily interacted with via colonization, which slowly absorbs the decentralized into the colonizing nation.

 Development

-In the lead up to the game's announcement, Victoria 3 was seen as a meme by the Paradox fanbase due to players constantly asking about it, only to be ignored, with many joking that it would never see a release or that any mention of the number 'three' from an official Paradox source meant that the game was on the way.
+In the lead up to the game's announcement, Victoria 3 was seen as a meme by the Paradox fanbase due to players constantly asking about it, only to be ignored, with many joking that it would never see a release or that any mention of the number "three" from an official Paradox source meant that the game was on the way.
+The game was announced on 21 May 2021.

 Martin "Wiz" Anward served as director of the game's development.
 In April 2022, a beta version of the game was leaked online.
+Victoria 3 was released on 25 October 2022.